THIS WEEK'S SPONSOR:

 What Guides Us

-Every day, we try to follow these guidelines when writing for MacStories.
-These are the principles that guide us and that shape our relationship with MacStories readers.
+Every day, we try to follow these guidelines at MacStories.
+These are the principles that guide us and that shape our relationship with MacStories readers and podcast listeners.

 • We focus on in-depth app reviews; we always use our own screenshots (unless we can’t for privacy-related reasons) and only write about apps if we have personally tested them.
 We do not rehash App Store release notes.
-We share our opinions fairly and by explaining the things we don’t like about a specific app;
+We share our opinions fairly and by explaining the things we don’t like about an app too

 • If Apple provides us with review units of new products, we’re still going to write the things we don’t like about them because honesty is more important than access.
-This is true for all kinds of review units we get;
+This is true for all review units of products we are sent

 • Finally, we write the Apple blog we would like to read ourselves.
 If readers do not find MacStories useful or inspiring, it means we’ve failed.
 Therefore, we should do whatever we can to make sure we deserve our readers’ time and attention every day.